TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Setup/Prerequisites.rst

 Grunt is a JavaScript-based task runner.
 While this does not sound very expressive at first this is basically, what grunt does - it runs tasks for us.

-In our case grunt compiles CSS from LESS, minifies and concatenates JavaScript files, runs syntax checks and a couple of other useful things.
+In our case grunt compiles CSS, minifies and concatenates JavaScript files, runs syntax checks and a couple of other useful things.
 The good news is that TYPO3 comes with a predefined set of tasks that grunt will run, so you don't have to take care of all the busywork underneath.